-Behavior when removing direct binding from resource in User details:
+Behavior when removing a direct binding from a resource in User details:

-- Systems - The user is disabled/suspended within the OS.
+- Systems - (The system endpoint must be active for the following to occur, else the changes will be delayed until it becomes active.)
+The user is disabled/suspended within the OS.
 No user data is changed or removed from the filesystem.
 If the user is also a member of a group bound to the system, the relationship will persist until group membership is also removed.

 - Mac - The account will be put in a suspended state and will no longer show the user in 'Users and Groups' System Preferences The user's home directory is unaffected.